winitzki/scall/tutorial/programming_dhall.md

 The code for `fmap` can be derived mechanically from the type definition of a functor.
 For instance, Haskell will do that if the programmer just writes `deriving Functor` after the definition.
-But Dhall does not have any code generation facilities.
+But Dhall does not have any code generation or metaprogramming facilities.
 The code of `fmap` must be written in Dhall programs by hand.

 Now we can write code that works in the same way for any functor.